Lying in bed fisr thing this morning we heard one or two vehicles start up and leave.

 seafood, other than a bit of whitefish like cod or haddock, just to look at some of it makes me feel ill.
 Take Octopus.
 How much pleasure can there be in eating something so tough and rubbery?
 You may just as well chew a packet of elastic bands.
 They're cheaper

-and are a healthy vegetarian option.
+and are a healthy vegan option.
 Add to that my darling Chef has developed an allergy to shellfish, and who's to know what meals may contain some part of a poor old crustacean.
 She even has to keep a shot of adrenalin with her just in case she has an allergic

 Add to that the fact that we had no idea how easy it would be for us to source food during, particularly the visit to Greece, bearing in mind that when we visited